Click on the links below to view my recent bodies of fine art photography work...

 This recent series documents overcoming struggle and finding emotional wellbeing through photography.
 Resulting images are metaphorical self-portraits representing mental states while finding stillness and beauty in connecting to land close to home.

 Explores engaging in mindfulness through photography.
 It is about connection to the land that surrounds us in our everyday lives.
 This practice has served me personally as art therapy.
 The poetic titles and corresponding visuals, are representations of the complex emotions involved in grief...
 I hope that my images can serve as a subtle call to action, inviting the viewer to pause, reflect, and connect with their surroundings to find creative rest and lead to healing.

 These images play with perception, inviting the viewer to see objects for more then what they are, engaging their imagination.
 The photographs make me think of spirits in the natural word, recalling native spirituality.

 An exploration of the La Cloche landscape in Northern Ontario, made famous by the Group of Seven.
 As an immigrant, I am continually in the process of developing my Canadian identity, which for me is rooted in relationship to the land.
 I wondered what I could create if I connected with the same environments that inspired these Canadian art icons?

 This series is a continuation of my Chasing Legends body of work, which explores iconic Ontario lanscapes, which inspired the Group of Seven.

-This series consists of images captured while kayaking in Muskoka, which is an activity I engage in regularly to reflect and mindfully connect with my environment....These painterly images challenge the viewer's perception by playing with the idea of abstraction versus realism.
+Captured while kayaking in Muskoka to reflect and mindfully connect with my environment...These painterly images challenge the viewer's perception by playing with the idea of abstraction versus realism.